miguelromeral/ErgastAPP/PRIVACY-POLICY.md

 ## 7. PROTECTION OF ACCOMMODATED INFORMATION

-The Data Controller, adopts the necessary measures for the security, integrity and confidentiality of the data in accordance with the provisions of [Regulation (EU) 2016/679, of the European Parliament and of the Council, of April 27, 2016] (https : //www.boe.es/doue/2016/119/L00001-00088.pdf), related to the protection of natural persons in respect to the processing of personal data and free circulation of them.
+The Data Controller, adopts the necessary measures for the security, integrity and confidentiality of the data in accordance with the provisions of [Regulation (EU) 2016/679, of the European Parliament and of the Council, of April 27, 2016](https://www.boe.es/doue/2016/119/L00001-00088.pdf), related to the protection of natural persons in respect to the processing of personal data and free circulation of them.

 The responsible party is not responsible for the loss or accidental deletion of the data by the users.